 Kites Hill, located within the Cotswolds, is the only reserve owned directly by World Land Trust (WLT), donated as a living legacy by its previous owner Jane Pointer.
 Originally a farm, the woodland, meadows, scrub and hedgerows are now protected and managed for the benefit of native wildlife.
 Find out how WLT continues to improve the site for wildlife.

 Ecoregion: Cotswolds Escarpment

 Key Species: Badger, Marsh Tit, Wood Mouse, Starling, Kestrel, Wood Warbler, Serotine Bat, Common Pipistrelle Bat, Soprano Pipistrelle Bat

-World Land Trust (WLT) has created a haven for wildlife at Kites Hill by managing the reserve to restore and maintain natural habitats.
-With a nature trail and interpretation boards on site, the reserve is both an education facility and a demonstration of the benefits of habitat management for conservation.
-As WLT’s only project in the UK, Kites Hill is an excellent example of how the Trust works with partners internationally.
+Kites Hill is a small but important site that is characteristic of the Cotswolds escarpment.
+WLT is managing the reserve to create a heaven for wildlife.
+With a nature trail and interpretation boards on site, the reserve is both an education facility for visitors and a demonstration of the benefits of habitat management for conservation.

 Located within the Cotswolds Area of Outstanding Natural Beauty near Painswick in Gloucestershire, Kites Hill Reserve is owned by WLT.
 Comprising 47 acres (19.2ha) the reserve overlooks Gloucester three miles away.